ZachLTech/PhysicalSizeOfTheInternetSite/README.md

 # 🌐PhysicalSizeOfTheInternetSite🌐

 Welcome to the PhysicalSizeOfTheInternetSite repository!
-Explore the intricacies of the internet's physical size with real-time updates on [internetsize.site](https://internetsize.site).
+Explore the intricacies of the internet's physical size with real-time updates on [the live website](https://zachltech.github.io/PhysicalSizeOfTheInternetSite/).

 ## Purpose 💡

 ### Idea Origin
 Have you ever wondered about the physical size of the internet?
 This project originated from a simple, yet intriguing, thought during a moment of boredom.
 Picture this: pondering with friends about the possibility of downloading the entire internet onto local drives.
 A few Google searches, some mathematical calculations, and a spark of curiosity later, the idea evolved into a fully automated website.
 Now, it's here for anyone else who might be crazy enough to ask, "How big is the internet—physically?".
-I also mention this on the [disclaimer page](https://internetsize.site/Why/Index.html)
+I also mention this on the [disclaimer page](https://zachltech.github.io/PhysicalSizeOfTheInternetSite/Why/Index.html)

 ### Main Challenge
 Although it started as me simply thinking "oh how big is the internet physically" and me punching in numbers to a calculator, once I started to actually look at the calculations for the size physically, it just didn't make sense.
 This along with the fact that I wanted to make the calculations dynamic to variables such as how many storage mediums are stacked and lined up made me realize how complex the math would actually be.